owncloud/cdperf/docs/tests.md

 Script: `/root/cdperf/tests/k6/test-issue-github-ocis-1018-propfind-deep.js`

-This test creates a nested directory structure that is fife levels deep and distributes 1000 files within that tree.
+This test creates a nested directory structure that is five levels deep and distributes 1000 files within that tree.

 The files are created and uploaded.
 After that, one PROPFIND on the top directory is done.